serialfuzzer/hackerTasks/README.md

   ```

 # Running
-  After all the dependencies are installed, it is quite easy to get the app running.
-Just follow the steps below:
+  After `npm install` is done, it is quite easy to get the app running.
+Make sure that mysql is installed and running in your system.
+Just follow the steps below and get the app running:
   1. Go to the hackerTasks folder
   2. Go to the model/credentials.json and edit it to your mysql database username and password
   3. Run `node app.js` in the terminal